minuptt/HIV_Estimated_Prevalence/README.md

 ## Introduction

+Here is a python project to discovering and analyzing about HIV estimated prevalence of people ages from 15 to 49 in the world from 1979 to 2011.

 The included Excel file lists HIV estimated prevalence of people ages from 15 to 49 in the world from 1979 to 2011.
 Use the dataset to complete following tasks.